 Time and pay

 Students should familiarize themselves with our guidelines regarding work hours, timesheet submissions, and paychecks.
-Guidance regarding work during adverse weather and emergency closings is also provided.
+Guidance on working during adverse weather and during emergency closings is also provided.
 Carefully review the time and pay information and contact us with any questions.
-Please refer to our On-campus Student Employment and Supervisor AsULearn page for continuous support.